Agenda Oslo

 What are the implications for the industry, and how will digital delivery and the jobs to be done change?

-Speaker: Theo Agelopoulos, Autodesk
+Speaker: Theo Agelopoulos, Vice President - AEC Design Strategy, Autodesk

 Stage: Live on stage in London.
 Streamed to Stockholm, Oslo and digital audience